 11c.
 Wearing styles or articles of clothing or accessories that cause undue disruption of the learning environment, or intimidation of others in the learning environment, or have the purpose and effect of unreasonably interfering with another person's ability to participate in or benefit from the College’s program or activity.

 11d.
-Behavior that is so distracting that it is difficult or impossible to conduct a class, a meeting, College program or any other College-sponsored event.
+Behavior that is reasonably and objectively distracting that it is difficult or impossible to conduct a class, a meeting, College program or any other College-sponsored event.

 11e.
 Congregating in such a fashion as to create a situation that could endanger life or property.